 4. Freelance Writing

 Do you have strong writing skills?
 Then why not try out the role of a freelance writer?
 Freelance writers apply to write for blogs, essay writing, magazines, websites, newspapers, and pretty much anywhere with content!
-Plus, freelance writing jobs are some of the best online jobs because they pay pretty well since there are so many clients out there who need content created for their websites.
+Plus, freelance writing jobs are some of the best online jobs because they pay pretty well since there are so many clients out there who need content created for their websites and literary works.
+For instance, as a ghostwriter, you can make money writing online and get extremely competitive pay rates you wouldn’t find elsewhere.
+Besides, you get outlines that help you write a compelling story.

 Expected earnings: £15 – £100 hourly